magnushirst/kata-loan-matching/README.md

 ## Improvements
 1. Add better matching implementations
 1. Add test coverage for App class which would require something like Guice for IoC
+1. Group the lenders to risk 'buckets' to make matching easier and better for lenders